 While acute medical problems of a potential victim must be addressed, psychosocial concerns and mental health symptoms cannot be overlooked.
-It is well established that there is a high prevalence of mental health problems among victims of ST, including depression, anxiety, and PTSD.14-18 It is unclear what percentage of mental health problems precedes the ST experience, and what percentage occurs as a result of being trafficked, but nonetheless, appropriate mental health evaluation and management is critical to improving patient outcomes.18 A recent systematic review of the prevalence and risk of mental health problems among trafficked people reinforced that depression, anxiety, and PTSD are among the most commonly reported mental health disorders.^{16,17} For that reason, healthcare providers must be familiar with the diagnosis and management of these serious mental health sequelae.
+It is well-established that there is a high prevalence of mental health problems among victims of ST, including depression, anxiety, and PTSD.14-18 It is unclear what percentage of mental health problems precedes the ST experience and what percentage occurs as a result of being trafficked, but nonetheless, appropriate mental health evaluation and management is critical to improving patient outcomes.
+A recent systematic review of the prevalence and risk of mental health problems among trafficked people reinforced that depression, anxiety, and PTSD are among the most commonly reported mental health disorders.
+For that reason, healthcare professionals must be familiar with the diagnosis and management of these serious mental health sequelae.

-Outside of the context of trafficking, it has been established that depression is a common mental health problem and a major contributor to morbidity and mortality, as well as disability and/or decreased quality of life.19 According to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), depressive disorders include major depressive disorder, persistent depressive disorder, disruptive mood dysregulation disorder, substance or medication-induced depressive disorder, and depressive disorder due to another condition.20 Screening for depressive disorders can be completed formally by using standardized tools, such as the Patient Health Questionnaire (PHQ-9).21 Symptoms can also be elicited through subjective history and the primary care provider's observations or a mental status exam.22 Because those currently experiencing or with a history of experiencing ST may be at risk for suicide, standardized suicide screenings, such as use of the Columbia-Suicide Severity Rating Scale (C-SSRS), may be useful, with special attention given to safety planning, as indicated.^{23,24} Though referral to mental health specialists is often prudent in cases of severe or persistent depression, the condition can be managed in the primary care setting, specifically in the context of ST survivors.
-As discussed, these patients are often vulnerable and may prefer to remain in the care of a single, trusted provider, rather than reiterate their experiences and reestablish connections.25 In primary care, uncomplicated depression can be managed by nonpharmacologic or pharmacologic modalities, with the first-line medication class of choice being selective serotonin reuptake inhibitors (SSRIs).^{26,27} It is important that primary care providers be familiar with the boxed warning for increased suicidality in children, adolescents, and young adults who are prescribed SSRIs, and that they provide necessary patient education with use of a safety plan.28 The Guidelines for Adolescent Depression in Primary Care (GLAD-PC) were developed based on synthesis of expert consensus and serve as an excellent resource for managing depression in adolescents in the primary care setting.27,29
+Outside of the context of trafficking, it has been established that depression is a common mental health problem and a major contributor to morbidity and mortality, as well as disability and/or decreased quality of life.19 According to the Diagnostic and Statistical Manual of Mental Disorders, fifth edition (DSM-5), depressive disorders include major depressive disorder, persistent depressive disorder, disruptive mood dysregulation disorder, substance or medication-induced depressive disorder, and depressive disorder due to another condition.
+Screening for depressive disorders can be completed formally by using standardized tools, such as the Patient Health Questionnaire.
+Symptoms can also be elicited through subjective history and observations or a mental status exam.
+Because those currently experiencing or with a history of experiencing ST may be at risk for suicide, standardized suicide screenings such as the Columbia-Suicide Severity Rating Scale may be useful, with special attention given to safety planning, as indicated.
+Though referral to mental health specialists is often prudent in cases of severe or persistent depression, the condition can be managed in the primary care setting, specifically in the context of ST survivors.
+As discussed, these patients are often vulnerable and may prefer to remain in the care of a single, trusted provider, rather than reiterate their experiences and reestablish connections.

+In primary care, uncomplicated depression can be managed with nonpharmacologic or pharmacologic modalities, with the first-line medication class of choice being selective serotonin reuptake inhibitors (SS-RIs).
+It is important healthcare professionals be familiar with the boxed warning for increased suicidality in children, adolescents, and young adults who are prescribed SSRIs, and that they provide necessary patient education with use of a safety plan.
+The Guidelines for Adolescent Depression in Primary Care were developed based on synthesis of expert consensus and serve as an excellent resource for managing depression in adolescents in the primary care setting.

-According to the DSM-5, generalized anxiety disorder is considered, "Excessive anxiety and worry (apprehensive expectation), occurring more days than not for at least 6 months, about a number of events or activities (such as work or school performance)."20 PTSD is defined as either direct or witnessed exposure to some type of traumatic event, including death, threatened death, actual or threatened serious injury, or actual or threatened sexual violence.
-Additionally, for a diagnosis of PTSD to be made, the patient must be experiencing intrusion symptoms, avoidance symptoms, negative alterations in cognition or mood, and alterations in arousal and reactivity.20 As in the case of depression, anxiety and PTSD can be screened for using formally validated tools, or through evaluation of a patient with synthesis from subjective history and the primary care provider's observations or mental status exam.
+According to the DSM-5, generalized anxiety disorder is described as "Excessive anxiety and worry (apprehensive expectation), occurring more days than not for at least 6 months, about a number of events or activities (such as work or school performance)."20 PTSD is defined as either direct or witnessed exposure to some type of traumatic event, including death, threatened death, actual or threatened serious injury, or actual or threatened sexual violence.
+Additionally, for a diagnosis of PTSD to be made, the patient must be experiencing intrusion symptoms, avoidance symptoms, negative alterations in cognition or mood, and alterations in arousal and reactivity.
+As in the case of depression, anxiety and PTSD can be screened for using formally validated tools, or through evaluation of a patient with synthesis from subjective history and the primary care provider's observations or mental status exam.